prepare for something unpleasant or difficult

 anxious to meet Cecile.

-a short theatrical performance part of a longer program
+a short theatrical performance that is part of a longer one

 Vonetta asked again so she could have her